-One of the most helpful tools I’ve ever seen to help an organizational leader diagnose and solve performance problems has been developed by Robert Mager and is described in detail in the book he wrote with Peter Pipe: Analyzing Performance Problems.
+A useful tool to help an organizational leader diagnose and solve performance problems was developed by Robert Mager and is described in detail in the book he wrote with Peter Pipe: Analyzing Performance Problems.
 In it, a series of questions helps you walk through a performance issue to determine the best course of action.
 We’ve summarized a few of them here:

 Analyzing Performance Problems: Or, You Really Oughta Wanna–How to Figure out Why People Aren’t Doing What They Should Be, and What to do About It